 How do I sign-up?

 Caretakers or relatives should take an active role in the oral health needs of elderly people.
 If a loved one is currently in a memory care facility or nursing home, all oral health problems should be reported to the nursing staff for proper diagnosis.
 From there the facility will contact us to do treatment, or you can recommend our services to them by providing our information to the facility, and we set up everything else.
 We will take care of your loved one’s needs and will keep you informed throughout the whole treatment process.
 Usually, when a Los Angeles or Orange County patient has special needs, they are referred for sedation, but with our care, we can almost always complete treatment without the use of sedation.
 Our doctors do excellent work, and most importantly the relationships they make with their patients is outstanding.
 Since we are an in-home dental service, we find it more comforting for patients to get the treatment done in their home or facility.
 They are more cooperative, calm, and relaxed.

 What if I have a dental emergency?

 We are more than qualified to treat many different forms of dental emergencies at the patient’s home in Los Angeles and Orange County.
 We might be able to save you a trip to the hospital if you call us first.
-We are on-call 7 days a week.
-In the event you have a dental emergency during regular office hours (Monday-Friday, 8am-5pm) please call us at (626) 594-0374.
-Any time after that, please call (909) 973-0099, and we will come as fast as we can.
+Please call us at (626) 594-0374 in case of a dental emergency.

 It’s more than just an exam.
 We offer comprehensive dental services right in the comfort of your own home!
 For nursing home dental care in Los Angeles and Orange County, call to schedule an appointment today at (626) 594-0374.